Overview

 Application Stages for Malta Residency Permit

-A donation of €2,000 must be made to an NGO in Malta.
+• A minimum donation of 2,000 € to an NGO in Malta

 Why Malta?